AmadeusITGroup/otter/migration-guides/README.md

 # Migration Guides
 These guides provide insights on the major changes performed for major releases.
-They may contain some migration steps that could not be fully automatized.
+They may contain some migration steps that could not be fully automated.

 > [!IMPORTANT]
 > Please make sure to first follow the ["Upgrade new version guide"](https://github.com/AmadeusITGroup/otter/blob/release/main/docs/core/UPGRADE_NEW_VERSION.md)